kgstorm/Balboa-GS100-with-VL260-topside/README.md

 ## Error Codes

-- This integration exposes a `text_sensor` for error codes (text_sensor.spa_error_code).
+- This integration exposes a `text_sensor` for error codes (sensor.<device name>_spa_error_code).
 The text sensor shows the 2‑character code from the topside display and a friendly translation when available, for example:

   - `HH - high overheat (water temp over 118 F)`